motangpuar/oai5g/doc/code-style-contrib.md

 and run in parallel to the contribution finalization.
 Failing to do so, there is a risk that the integration of the work remains unmerged.
 Also, note that big contributions should be cut into small commits each containing a logical change, as described in the "General" section above.
+Finally, as a rule of thumb, the smaller the merge request, the easier it will be to review and merge.

-Note that the author asks for inclusion of code, so _it should make the review easy_; in particular, if writing code incurs extra work to make a simpler code review (e.g., rewriting entire commits or their order), this extra work is justified.
+Note that the _author_ asks for inclusion of code, so _it should make the review easy_; in particular, if writing code incurs extra work to make a simpler code review (e.g., rewriting entire commits or their order), this extra work is justified.
 This counts *in particular* for big merge requests.

-When opening a merge requests, the author should add at least one of these labels when opening the merge request:
+When opening a merge requests, the author should select `develop` as the target branch, and add at least one of these labels when opening the merge request:

 - ~documentation: don't perform any testing stages, for documentation
 - ~BUILD-ONLY: execute only build stages, for code improvements without impact